- Free version: Yes

 We hate to be the bearer of bad news, but Photoshop doesn’t have a web layout feature.
 There are only features that partially make up for this.
-If you find this crucial, you’re better off going for a web design software such as Dreamweaver.
+If you find this crucial, you’re better off going for web design software such as Dreamweaver.

 Although it isn’t meant to be one of the alternatives to Dreamweaver, you can still design websites with Photoshop, and its unparalleled freedom makes it great for designing mockups.
 You can doodle around with a brush, create custom shapes, or use various fonts to create any text object you’d like.
 It can’t get much better than that for sketches.